JustinSDK/dotSCAD/README.md

 ## Get Started

 OpenSCAD uses three library locations, the installation library, built-in library, and user defined libraries.
-It's convenient to set `OPENSCADPATH`.
 Check [Setting OPENSCADPATH](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Setting_OPENSCADPATH) in [OpenSCAD User Manual/Libraries](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries) for details.

 **I set `OPENSCADPATH` to the `src` folder of dotSCAD so all examples here start searching modules/functions from `src`.**

-Every public module/function is in the .scad whose filename is the same as the module/function name.
+Every public module/function has the same name as the .scad file.
 Here's an example using the `line2d` module:

 	use <line2d.scad>;

 	line2d(p1 = [0, 0], p2 = [5, 0], width = 1);

-Some modules/functions are organized in a directory.
+The library uses directories to categorize some modules/functions.
 For example, vx_circle.scad exists in `voxel` directory.
-You have to prefix the directory name when using `vx_circle`.
+Prefix the directory name when using `vx_circle`.

     use <voxel/vx_circle.scad>;